renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

 - The section should contains three variables - `model_path`, `label_path` & `config_path`.

 - The `model_path` value is the path to the folder containing compiled model.
-The folder should also contains also contain preprocess folder.

 - The `label_path` value is the path to the label list the model supports.